telerik/maui-docs/controls/collectionview/drag-and-drop/drag-and-drop-between-collectionviews.md

 # Drag and Drop between CollectionViews

-The app user can directly move items from one CollectionView to another CollectionView through drag and drop if the source collection of both instances contains items of the same type.
+The app user can directly move items from one CollectionView to another CollectionView through drag-and-drop if the source collection of both instances contains items of the same type.

-Check an example on drag and drag between two CollectionViews:
+Check an example on drag and drop between two CollectionViews:

 **1.** Add two `RadCollectionView` instances to the page: